NAVAL OFFICERS SPOUSES CLUB BY-LAWS

 Section 3 – Privileges

-a.
 Regular Members shall be entitled to all privileges of NOSC.

-b.
 Associate Members shall have all the privileges of Regular Members except holding office as an Officer.

-d.
 The Board of Directors reserves the right to refuse or terminate membership for any reason.

 Section 4 – Meeting of Members

 Annual Regular Membership Meeting

 The date of the Annual Regular Membership Meeting (also known as the Spring Event) shall be set by the Board of Directors who shall also set the time and place.
 The date of the annual meeting shall be announced at least 90 days in advance through the usual means of communications to the membership.

 Special Executive Committee Meetings

-Notice of special meetings shall be given to each voting member, by email (preferred method) or telephone not less than twenty-five days before the meeting.
+The President, or a simple majority of the Executive Committee, may call special meetings.
+Notice of special meetings shall be given to each voting member by email (preferred method) or telephone not less than twenty-five days before the meeting.